 So why do we have so little oxygen?
 In comparison to the approx. 120 liter of carbon dioxide that we store, the amount of oxygen is 75 times less.
-It is because oxygen is so reactive and too much of it is dangerous and toxic (oxidative stress), so we can only allow some of it to reach the mitochondria at any given time.
+It is because oxygen is so reactive and too much of it is dangerous and toxic (leads to oxidative stress), so we can only allow some of the oxygen to reach the mitochondria at any given time.

 The vast majority of our energy, 90%, is produced in the mitochondria in the cells.
 The mitochondria are often likened to an incinerator and it is easy to understand the danger of oxygen if we think of spraying it on a normal fire.
 When the oxygen hits the fire, the reaction will be very explosive.
 That’s why the energy production in the mitochondria is divided into several steps, so that there won’t be any “oxygen explosions”.